Notice: This page requires JavaScript to function properly.

 Bool

-We already know that bool is a data type that can have two values: true or false.
-It is used to store logical values.
+The bool data type can store only two values: true or false.
+It is used for logical expressions and conditions.

 Equality and Relational Operators

-You will use these operators in conditional expressions to make decisions in the program.
-For example, you can check whether the user has entered the correct password using the equality operator, or determine if a person has access to a specific resource based on their age.
-In such cases, the result of the comparison becomes a bool value, which helps you make decisions in your program based on conditions.
+You use these operators in conditional expressions to make decisions in a program.
+For example, you can check whether a user entered the correct password using the equality operator, or determine if a person has access to a resource based on their age.
+In such cases, the result of the comparison is a bool value, which helps you control the program flow based on conditions.

 copy